-The locations of stations during ebb and flood tides for CMP V are shown in Figures 3.5 and 3.6, respectively, and the coordinates are shown Table 3.5.
-An additional monitoring station at Ma Wan will be sampled for CMP V. Eight replicate samples should be collected from each monitoring station for eight times per year, twice in the dry season, twice during the wet season and twice in each of the two transitional seasons.
-The sampling frequency and number of replicates are the same as those used at the start of CMP IV monitoring (1) and will initially be used for CMP V monitoring as a consistent and conservative approach.
-For a given sampling event water samples and in situ measurements should be taken at mid-depth of all stations during the same tidal state (ie mid-ebb or mid-flood tide).
-Sampling frequency and number of replicates for CMP V will be reviewed and adjusted accordingly based on power analyses in each Annual Review Report.
+The locations of stations during ebb and flood tides are shown in Figures 3.2A, 3.2B and 3.3, respectively, and the coordinates are shown Table 3.5.
+An additional monitoring station at Ma Wan will be sampled.
+Alternative monitoring stations shall be adopted upon completion of capping works at Vd for specific monitoring stations as specified in Table 3.5.
+Samples should be collected from each monitoring station at a frequency of once per month.
+For a given sampling event, water samples in two replicates should be taken at mid-depth of all stations during the same tidal state (i.e. mid-ebb or mid-flood tide), while samples for in situ measurements should be taken at every 1m of water column for all stations at the same tide.
+Sampling frequency and number of replicates will be reviewed and adjusted accordingly based on further data review, e.g. in each Annual Review Report.